 If you don't want it to happen again, though, cook any future artichokes you encounter in stainless steel, tin, or glass vessels.
 Enameled cast iron works, too since the enamel keeps the cast iron part from affecting the food—beware, though, and avoid pots with any chips in that enamel, since they pose a blue threat.

 Artichokes can take on a brownish tinge when left cut and out in the air, which allows the cut surface to oxidize.
-It's totally normal and can be easily avoided by one of two ways.
+It's totally normal and can be easily avoided in one of two ways.
 First, simply rub the cut surfaces of artichokes with a cut lemon.
 The acid slows down the oxidization.
 Second, for longer preservation, fill a bowl with a few cups of water and acidify that water with a few tablespoons of lemon juice or white vinegar.
-Then toss the cut or trimmed artichokes into the water until ready to use.
+Then toss the cut or trimmed artichokes into the water until they are ready to use.

 If you've boiled or steamed artichokes, you may notice that the water often turns green.
 Some people worry that the artichokes have been dyed somehow—not so.
 There is truly nothing to worry about here, the green is simply the artichoke's chlorophyll, that green pigment in all plants that lets them absorb light and turn it into energy.
 Some artichokes have more than others—it all depends on the variety, where it's grown, and when it's grown—but there's nothing wrong with the green water.